 Premium Plans Are Only for One Site

 This isn't a huge issue, but it is more something to be aware of and note.
 When you purchase a premium hosting plan with Wix, you are buying that for one site and one site only.
-This doesn't mean you can build; however, many sites you want and make them live for free.
+This doesn't mean you can build however many sites you want and make them live for free.
 It will only apply to one website that you have.
 Still, the plans are transferable, meaning that if you create site X and buy a premium plan to make it live, you can then transfer that plan to site Y, if you are okay with deactivating site X.

 Wix offers free websites.
 Unfortunately, you will have Wix branding on your website and in your domain, so they kind of force you to upgrade your site.
-This isn't so much a bad thing as it will give your brand a much more professional look, but for those that were looking to build a free website, be prepared to advertise for Wix!
+This isn't so much a bad thing as it will give your brand a much more professional look, but for those that are looking to build a free website, be prepared to advertise for Wix!

 Here are a few pros of WordPress websites:

 WordPress websites don't cost much if you plan on making them yourself.
 WordPress is FREE to install on a computer and can connect with any hosting provider you choose.
 Designing a WordPress website or blog is relatively cheap when you compare it to hiring a web developer or website design agency to build a custom site for you.